 He started his career at Russell McVeagh in 1992.

 Garry accepts instructions in most areas of civil litigation.
-He has particular expertise in intellectual property and media law matters, and trusts and estates litigation.
+He has particular expertise in intellectual property, media law, and trusts and estates litigation.

 In 2017 the World Trade Mark Review named him in its list of leading trade mark practitioners saying he has an “impeccable reputation on the IP scene” and that “clients flock to Richmond Chambers’ Williams for his crystal clear plans of attack”.

-Doyle’s Guide recommends him for intellectual property, technology, media and telecommunications disputes in New Zealand.
+Doyle’s Guide recommends him for intellectual property, technology, media and telecommunications disputes.

-Garry is on the faculty of the NZLS Litigation Skills Programme and is a member of the Training and Diversity and Inclusion Committees of the New Zealand Bar Association.
+Garry is on the Faculty of the NZLS Litigation Skills Programme and is a member of the Advocacy and Education Committees of the New Zealand Bar Association.

 Garry is on the Board of the Harbour Basketball Association, New Zealand’s largest and most successful basketball association.